O-MAREI/simple_shell/README.md

 # simple_shell
-Recreating a a simple Shell/UNIX command line interpreter.
-Interactive and non-interactive modes supported.
+Recreating a a simple Shell/UNIX command line interpreter using C. Interactive and non-interactive modes supported.